 How to Use This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-The oral suspension may also be refrigerated.
+Oral liquid: Store in the refrigerator or at room temperature.
 Do not freeze.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.